cedadev/stac-generator/docs/source/stac_generator/user_guide/orientation.rst

 Background for recipes can be found `here <recipes/recipes:Recipes>`_ and a guide for how to build, and test these files is :ref:`here <recipes/building_a_workflow:building an Recipe>`.

-The different available extraction methods which can construct these workflows are found :ref:`here <stac_generator/extraction_methods:extraction methods>`.
+The different available extraction methods which can construct these workflows are found :ref:`here <stac_generator/extraction_methods:Extraction Methods>`.

 The `CEDA repository containing these recipes <https://github.com/cedadev/stac-recipes>`_ can be used as an example.
 An example which includes extracting metadata from the NetCDF header is